 - Foundations of Global Health (offered in the Fall)

 - Essential Skills in Global Health (offered in the Spring)

 - Fundamentals of Global Health (offered as an online, asynchronous course; semester varies)

 - Complete at least 9 additional credit hours of graduate-level coursework in global health.

 - Courses related to global health (have a focus on foreign-born populations, low-resource settings, and/or health), including global health-related courses on this list

 - If you wish to submit a request for a non-VIGH global health related course to be considered as part of your elective credit hours, please complete the Course Proposal form

 - This checklist will help you to plan and track your global health credit hours

 - At least two months prior to graduation, submit the Certificate Application.You may initiate the form at any time during your graduate program to track your progress toward the certificate using the “Save and Return Later” feature.

-- At least one 3-credit-hour core global health course: Foundations of Global Health; Fundamentals of Global Health; or Essential Skills in Global Health
+- At least one 3-credit-hour core global health course: Foundations of Global Health; Fundamentals of Global Health (online course); or Essential Skills in Global Health

 - At least 9 credit hours of additional global health electives.